 It’s called the Forgotten Coast because it was once left completely off the Florida map.
 Cape San Blas, Florida is part of this sleepy area of the panhandle that has quaint beach houses dotting a sun-drenched coast.
-Those houses, along with low-rise condos, like the Driftwood Inn in nearby Mexico Beach, are part of what make this uncrowded seaside community the perfect low-key family vacation destination.
+Those houses, along with low-rise condos are part of what make this uncrowded seaside community the perfect low-key family vacation destination.

 Cape San Blas, Florida: A Vacation Guide to Florida’s Forgotten Coast